pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-ensure.md

 `--name <name>`
 : Name of the retention label to apply to the file.

+`-a, --assetId [assetId]`
+: A Compliance Asset Id to set on the item after it's labeled.
+See below for more information.

 --8<-- "docs/cmd/_global.md"

 ## Remarks

 You can also use [spo listitem retentionlabel remove](./../../../cmd/spo//listitem/listitem-retentionlabel-remove.md) for removing the retentionlabel from a listitem.

+The `--assetId` option has to do with event-based retention.
+Event-based retention is about starting a retention period when a specific event occurs, instead of the moment a document was labeled or created.

 ## Examples